wlgeo/woolly-rhinoceros/README.md

 The input datasets remain subject to the licences and terms specified by their respective original providers.

+BIOME4 is used through the implementation available at [jedokaplan/BIOME4](https://github.com/jedokaplan/BIOME4).

-The included `maxent.jar` remains subject to the MaxEnt licence and any applicable third-party licences.
+The included `maxent.jar` is MaxEnt 3.4.4 and remains subject to the MaxEnt licence and any applicable third-party licences.
 Please cite MaxEnt when using this workflow.

-BIOME4 is used through the implementation available at [jedokaplan/BIOME4](https://github.com/jedokaplan/BIOME4); users should follow the licence and citation information provided by that repository when using the biome datasets or reproducing the BIOME4 workflow.